ryancoopersmith/trivia/README.md

 number of points accumulated and the badges they've collected through the feats they've accomplished.
 The user can also chose to add their own trivia questions.
 These are just some of the numerous features in "Trivia Extraordinaire".

+## Development
+* The trivia data was filtered using a combination of Ruby, Perl, and Regular Expressions